 The Furhaven Sizing Secret That Most Dog Moms Get Wrong

-Okay, so here’s the thing nobody tells you when you’re ordering a Furhaven bed — the size on the tag is not the sleeping surface size.
-It includes the bolster walls.
-I learned this the hard way after my cousin’s lab kept hanging half off his “large” bed like a furry disaster.
+This is the thing nobody tells you when you order a Furhaven bed, the size stated on the tag is the overall size of the bed not the sleeping surface area.
+I learned this the hard way after my cousin’s Lab kept hanging half way off his “large” bed.

 Your Golden Deserves a Spot That Doesn’t Wreck Your Space

-You’ve already done the hard work — you found the style, figured out the size, and probably spent way too long on Pinterest at midnight.
-Now just pick one and order it.
+You’ve already done the hardest part!
+You’ve found your style!
+You’ve done some research and spent way too long on Pinterest at midnight figuring out the right size to order.
+Now it’s time to pick one and order it!

-Your home can look beautiful and still be a place your dog loves.
-Those two things aren’t fighting each other anymore.
+I know your home can still be a place of beauty and a place your dog loves.
+We don’t have to fight those two things anymore.